-The uptake of photovoltaic solar panels in particular have been steadily increasing year on year thanks in most part to the ‘Labour’ inspired feed-in tariff scheme.
+The uptake of photovoltaic solar panels, in particular, has been steadily increasing year on year thanks in most part to the ‘Labour’ inspired feed-in tariff scheme.
 However, this new ‘Conservative’ led government is almost certainly going to sweep away the incentives currently on offer.

 With a well-acknowledged biased towards the fossil fuel industry, I would be surprised if the current incentive scheme isn’t closed to new applications sooner rather than later.
 As I originally predicted, a window of opportunity is still currently open, but a Conservative-led wind of change – will slam it shut.

 Get a quote now while they’re hot and protect your family from the world’s volatile energy markets long-term.
 Unfortunately, short-sightedness inflicts politics today.

 Well done Britain.
 Don’t get sick under this new government!